 Most committees are open to faculty and parents in addition to Board members.
 Please ask the Head of School if you are interested in being considered for a committee.

-- Finance: Assures the financial well-being of the schoool.
+Assures the financial well-being of the school.

-- Personnel: Monitors performance of the Head of School and his/her management of the staff.
+Supports Trustees to ensure they can do their best work for FSA, suggests candidates for Board vacancies and creates processes and systems for onboarding new Trustees.
+Monitors performance of the Head of School and his/her management of the staff.
 Reviews benefit package in consultation with Finance Committee.